ajmccredie/The-Irish-Hexanator/README.md

      - There are 9 functions in this file.

-     - Function with the largest signature take 1 arguments, while the median is 1.
+     - Function with the largest signature take 1 argument, while the median is 1.

      - Largest function has 8 statements in it, while the median is 2.